 Third-country nationals who apply for asylum when they are already held in CPR and are waiting for the enforcement of a return order pursuant to Article 10 TUI or an expulsion order pursuant to Articles 13 and 14 TUI shall remain in detention when, in addition to the above-mentioned reasons, there are reasonable grounds to consider that the application has been submitted with the sole reason of delaying or obstructing the enforcement of the expulsion order.

 Furthermore, a 2018 amendment to the Reception Decree has added that:

-- Asylum seekers may be detained in hotspots or first reception centres for the purpose of establishment of their identity or nationality.
+Asylum seekers may be detained in hotspots or first reception centres for the purpose of establishing their identity or nationality.
 If the determination or verification of identity or nationality is not possible in those premises, they can be transferred to a CPR.

-As those premises had not yet been identified, detention in hotspots occurrs de facto. (see duration of detention for identification purposes).
-In Lampedusa, the civil society organisations were able to observe that the centre gate was constantly closed and migrants could leave the centre only through openings in the fence, regularly adjusted by the administration and reopened by migrants.
-On the other hand, people taken to Lampedusa are de facto detained on the island, because, without an identity document, they cannot purchase a title of travel and leave.
+As those dedicated premises have never been identified, detention for identification purposes occurs de facto in hotspots.
+In Lampedusa, ASGI and other civil society organisations have reported that the centre gate is constantly closed and migrants are able to leave the centre only through openings in the fence, regularly adjusted by the administration and then reopened by migrants.
+More broadly, people taken to Lampedusa are de facto detained on the island, considering that they cannot purchase a title of travel and leave without an identity document.